Super-Fusiom/dotfiles/README.md

-# Arch-config
+# dotconfig
-My config files all in one repo
+Any linux configs into one single repo